brightspot/react-examples/README.md

 docker-compose up
 ```

-Enter `CTRL c` to stop the docker container.
+Enter `CTRL c` to stop the docker containers.

 ## Uploading Content to Brightspot 📤